Nikoleta-v3/conditional-cooperation-with-longer-memory/README.md

 Python was used to numerically explore Nash equilibria.
 The source code can be found in `src/numerical_nash`.
-For exploring Nash strategies numerically, we used another Python package that we implemented named `repeated_play`.
+For exploring Nash strategies numerically, we used another Python package that we implemented named [repeated_play](https://github.com/Nikoleta-v3/repeated_play).

 The analysis was done in Jupyter Notebooks.
 These can be found in the folder `notebooks`.
 One can run these notebooks as normal.
 No special packages were used.